Mariah Copeland: Storylines

+Mariah's relationship with Tessa and their adopted daughter, Aria, is currently in jeopardy.
+Tessa has been spending more time with Daniel Romalotti Jr., leading to speculation about a potential romantic involvement.
+Meanwhile, Mariah is grappling with her past actions and the consequences they may have on her family.
+The upcoming episodes promise to delve deeper into Mariah's psyche and the impact of her past on her present relationships.

 Reception

 On-Air On-Soaps lauded the Grimes performance when she learned that Sharon was her mother, naming hers the "Power Performance of the Week".
 "Through all these emotional scenes it was Camryn Grimes who made the story plausible with her top-notch acting as she went from hurt, to angry, to betrayal, to disbelief, to completely lost, while the whole time keeping the character's harder edges."
 In the "Best and Worst of 2014" issue of Soaps in Depth, the magazine wrote of Grimes' return: "Sure, Mariah's storyline hasn't always made a ton of sense — Tyler's stalker sure chased him for a long time to give up on him so fast!
 But it's still great to have Cassie's former portrayer back in the fold."
 Soaps in Depth also praised Mariah's snark, including it on a list of "5 Things We're Loving Right Now" in March 2015.
 When referencing Mariah's attempt to seduce Nick, Aaron Hagey-MacKay of Global TV wrote: "Some people are just bad!"